 You'll notice the variety of ingredients I listed above.
 Some fats, mostly veggies.
 That, I feel, is the key to any successful salad.
 My husband used to force himself to eat through a mountain of greenery until he adopted my rule of "the more stuff the better."
 But the challenge was having on hand those salad bar fixings.
 Not so much any more.
 Now that we have them on-hand, we are able to throw together a quick salad while dinner is baking in the oven.

-- The sweet.
+The sweet.
 (Optional) Chewy cranberries, sliced strawberries, whole blueberries, tomatoes...
-Add fruit if it's in ripened and in season for a sweet bite.
+Add fruit if it's ripen and in season for a sweet bite.

 I do not count salad dressing calories, but I try not to glug on a gallon of it either.
 My theory is this: I won't eat it if it doesn't taste good.
 The benefit of a hearty bowl of veggies outweighs any salad dressing sin.
 Here's my simple salad dressing recipe that you can tweak to your liking.
 There are only 4 ingredients (plus salt & pepper), and you probably have them in your pantry right now.
 It's also absolutely delicious.